Home

 Was The 2018 Export Policy A Bit Too Ambitious?

 The government introduced an Agricultural Export Policy in December 2018.
-The policy aimed to improve the Indian agriculture potential by sustainable policy instruments.
+The policy aimed to improve Indian agriculture through sustainable policy instruments.

-The policy also focused on making India a global power in agriculture and improving the income of farmers.
-With political ups and downs in the country, it is hard to make whether the export policy of 2018 was the right decision, or was it just a bridge too far.
+However, due to multiple external and domestic challenges, the goals of the Export Policy of India could not be achieved as expected.
+With political ups and downs in the country, it is difficult to determine whether the 2018 export policy was the right decision or just a bridge too far.

 Objectives Set For 2018 Agricultural Export Policy